Frontier-Based Exploration for Multi-Robot Rendezvous in Communication-Restricted Unknown Environments: Our Method

 To do so, we keep track of the \textit{exploration trace} $E_i$ of each robot $R_i$, defined as an area around the trajectory it has followed up to the current exploration time $t$.
 This area is calculated by integrating the robot's footprint across the trajectory.
 The robot's footprint is assumed to be a circle centered at the robot's location and with a radius equal to the communication range $d$.
 An example of an execution trace computed with this method is shown in Fig.~\ref{fig:blob_ex}.

 A key part of our method is to augment the set of frontiers $F$ with additional "virtual" frontiers that do not adhere to the standard definition but instead represent regions of interest for rendezvous.
 These frontiers, which we denote with the set $\bar{F}$, are obtained by using an information decay mechanism on the exploration trace.
-More precisely, at time $t$, we consider a portion of the exploration trace that is limited to the sub-trajectory linking the last $k$ poses, $P^k_{i} = \{p^i_{t-k+1}, \ldots, p^i_t\}$, which start at the robot's current position and are evenly spaced from there along the past visited locations.
-Each pose is characterized by a timestamp indicating when it was obtained; poses are removed after a time $T$ has passed after their acquisition, hence partitioning the trace into an active head and a vanished tail.
+More precisely, at time $t$, we consider a portion of the exploration trace that is limited to the sub-trajectory linking the last $k$ poses.
+Denoting with $p^i_t$ the pose of robot $i$ at time step $t$, the trace is represented by the set $P^i_{k} = \{p^i_{t-k+1}, \ldots, p^i_t\}$.
+The trace portion starts at the robot's current position and are evenly spaced from there along the past visited locations.
+Each pose is characterized by a timestamp indicating when it was obtained; poses are removed after a time $T$ has passed after their acquisition, hence partitioning the trace into an active head and a vanishing tail.
 Each time a pose and the corresponding footprint on the trace are removed, a new virtual frontier $\bar{f} \in \bar{F}$ is created as the contour of the difference between the areas before and after the removal.
 A visual intuition of this process and its result is depicted in Fig.~\ref{fig:information_decay}.

 As a result of this, while in a standard frontier-based exploration the robot selects the next most promising location from $F$, in our method the robot selects the most promising location from $F \cup \bar{F}$.
 In this way, the robot is pushed to partially backtrack on its steps to revisit parts of the environments that have already been explored.